What kind of materials will be accepted for the #IGiveAShirt Challenge™?

 When and how will the prizes be distributed?

-Prizes will be distributed in September 2017 at the start of the new school year.
+Prizes will be distributed in January 2019.
 We will send cheques made payable to the winning school.

 What can schools do with the prize money?

 In the spirit of waste reduction and recycling we encourage schools to use their prize for environmental initiatives, and are welcome to use their winnings as they see fit.

 Why should I shop at a thrift store?

 Thrift stores are a great place to find amazing values on gently used pieces including clothing, household goods and accessories.
 It’s fun to thrift shop – not to mention when you realize the power and positive impact of reuse on the world around us, you’ll want to shop more.
 Value Village stores offer a redefined thrift shopping experience with clean, bright aisles that are neatly organized into specific departments and an ever-changing selection of more than 100,000 items with fresh pieces are added daily.

 I have another question that's not listed here.

 Send us an email email@example.com and we'll answer, and we'll add it to this page.